CodingCatDev/codingcat.dev/tests/data/markdown/posts/moving-to-wordpress.md

 ---
-title: 'Excited for move to Wordpress'
+title: "Excited for move to Wordpress"
-date: '2020-10-26'
+date: "2020-10-26"
 ---

 ## Why is CodingCatDev switching to Wordpress

-CodingCatDev has been using [Sanity.io](https://www.sanity.io/ 'Sanity.io') and [Firebase](https://firebase.com/ 'Firebase') for the backend, [Gatsby](https://www.gatsbyjs.com/ 'Gatsby') for the frontend and [Google Cloud Platform](https://cloud.google.com/ 'Google Cloud Platform')\> for the build pipeline.
+CodingCatDev has been using [Sanity.io](https://www.sanity.io/ "Sanity.io") and [Firebase](https://firebase.com/ "Firebase") for the backend, [Gatsby](https://www.gatsbyjs.com/ "Gatsby") for the frontend and [Google Cloud Platform](https://cloud.google.com/ "Google Cloud Platform")\> for the build pipeline.
 It resulted in an absolutely blazing fast site with fantastic Search Engine Optimization and Social Meta Data.

 **So why would we switch?**